How do machine learning engineers know which techniques to implement in the dynamic and evolving field?

 In addition to reviewing the steps involved in building predictive models, including data collection, feature selection, algorithms and evaluation, you will learn from case studies to fine tune the performance of these models and plan for practical implementation issues.

 Using Python/R you will work with machine learning concepts, terms, and methodology gaining an intuitive understanding of the mathematics underlying it by building actual applications.
 The techniques you’ll learn are the foundation for real-world applications such as classification, regression, image analysis, and bioinformatics.
 Pseudocode will be provided for most of the algorithms.
 Homework assignments are designed for in-depth practice.

 By the end of the course, you will have a basic understanding of machine learning techniques and know how to apply basic machine learning tools in practical situations.
-Students will complete several assignments and a project using supervised or unsupervised learning algorithms.
+You will have experience with methods to formulate and solve machine learning problems in Python/R and will have completed several assignments and a project using supervised or unsupervised learning algorithms.Topics include:

-- Basic concepts in machine learning
+- Fundamentals of machine learning

 - Linear regression and logistic regression

 - K-nearest neighbors (k-NN) and support vector machine

 - Bayesian classifiers: naïve Bayes